mkronvold/tmcpull/README.md

 ./tmcpull.sh --tkr
 list all clusters by version

+./tmcpull.sh --tkcall
+list all tkc's managed by tmc with env column

 add --csv for csv output
 add --csv --look to convert csv to a table (that is markdown compatible)